Cable DriveTite KitView ItemDIY Cable Railing attachment into a wood post, deck column, or wall

 The short answer is no. You can use the same kit for decks, balconies, or staircases.
 Each DIY cable railing kit is built to be used for cable railing in all its forms.
 The wire cable railing kits come with all the hardware and components needed to install stainless steel balcony wire to metal posts.

 All cable railing hardware is made with stainless steel components — from wiring to fasteners to fittings.
 This high-quality metal is used by DIY homeowners and contractors alike, and it’s built to stand up under even the most extreme coastal and corrosive environments.
 The kits for steel cable fence come with all the components needed to tension one end of a line of cable to a post.

-You will use a DriveTite Interior Kit anytime you need to secure a line of cable to a wood post.
-The interior kit is specifically intended for indoor use, such as staircases and balconies.
+You will use a DriveTite Kit anytime you need to secure a line of cable to a wood post.
+Either kit will work inside or outside.
 It contains all the components and hardware you need to attach one end of a cable to a post — and the corresponding installation kit contains all the tools you need to install the components.
 Use DriveTite either on a level or at an angle.

 When do I need a Level Tension Kit?

 You will use a Level Tension Kit to secure your cable line to a metal post.
 This kit is built for projects on a level, such as a flat deck or balcony.
 Keep in mind that you will need to purchase a kit for the other end of your cable.